MLToolkits/dreamify/README.md

 # Dreamify

-A function that applies deep dream to an image using pre-trained CNNs trained on the ImageNet dataset.
+A function that applies deep dream to an image using a pre-trained CNN trained on the ImageNet dataset.

 <p align="center" width="100%">
   <img src="examples/doggy.gif" alt="Doggy" height="250px" />